-After registration, take a copy of your schedule to your high school guidance
+After registration, take a copy of your schedule to your school counselor's office.

 6. Get an ID Card, Parking Decal and Books!

-Get your student ID card and parking decal at the Campus Safety Office on any campus.
+Get your student ID card and parking decal at the Question and Answer Center on the Daytona Beach campus or the Falcon Center on regional campuses.
 You can also get your books in person or online.
-Volusia and Flagler county students must present their voucher in person; private school, home school, and Daytona State Adult Education students will need to purchase their own books.
+Volusia and Flagler county students will receive their books from their school; home school students will be provided a voucher, and private school students will need to purchase their own books.